elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-common-symptoms-and-neuronal-impacts-of-alzheimers-and-parkinsons-diseases.md

 url: /learn/nursing/questions/what-are-the-common-symptoms-and-neuronal-impacts-of-alzheimers-and-parkinsons-diseases
 score: -1.0
 related_article1:
-    id: 170606
+    id: 170617
-    title: Describe the mechanism of action of voltage-gated sodium and potassium channels during an action potential.
+    title: >-
+        What are the characteristics of graded potentials and how do they differ from action potentials?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-mechanism-of-action-of-voltagegated-sodium-and-potassium-channels-during-an-action-potential
+    url: /learn/nursing/questions/what-are-the-characteristics-of-graded-potentials-and-how-do-they-differ-from-action-potentials
 related_article2:
-    id: 170598
+    id: 170617
-    title: How do motor neurons, sensory neurons, and interneurons differ in function?
+    title: >-
+        What are the characteristics of graded potentials and how do they differ from action potentials?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-motor-neurons-sensory-neurons-and-interneurons-differ-in-function
+    url: /learn/nursing/questions/what-are-the-characteristics-of-graded-potentials-and-how-do-they-differ-from-action-potentials
 related_article3:
-    id: 170608
+    id: 170614
-    title: How does myelination affect the speed of nerve impulse conduction?
+    title: >-
+        How do reflex arcs demonstrate the interaction between the central and peripheral nervous systems?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-myelination-affect-the-speed-of-nerve-impulse-conduction
+    url: /learn/nursing/questions/how-do-reflex-arcs-demonstrate-the-interaction-between-the-central-and-peripheral-nervous-systems
 related_article4:
-    id: 170606
+    id: 170597
-    title: Describe the mechanism of action of voltage-gated sodium and potassium channels during an action potential.
+    title: >-
+        What are the main structural components of a neuron and their functions?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-mechanism-of-action-of-voltagegated-sodium-and-potassium-channels-during-an-action-potential
+    url: /learn/nursing/questions/what-are-the-main-structural-components-of-a-neuron-and-their-functions
 related_article5:
-    id: 170604
+    id: 170598
-    title: How do calcium ions facilitate neurotransmitter release at the synaptic terminal?
+    title: >-
+        How do motor neurons, sensory neurons, and interneurons differ in function?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-calcium-ions-facilitate-neurotransmitter-release-at-the-synaptic-terminal
+    url: /learn/nursing/questions/how-do-motor-neurons-sensory-neurons-and-interneurons-differ-in-function
 ---

 &nbsp;